SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 California Law - Vehicle Code Section 27360 V.C.
 Section 27360

-This is the official write up according to California law.
+This is the official writeup according to California law.

 Exceptions: A child under age 8 who is at least 4'9" may be restrained in a safety belt if it fits properly.

-Additional Information
+Additional Car Seat Information

 So, you have a few options.

 Some cabs in town will pick you up and let you ride with kids without a seat belt.
 However, this is illegal and not safe.
+I've also heard they are cracking down on this and I'd expect most will not allow this any longer.

-You can also bring your own car seat, which is a huge pain and you'll have to pay as they wait for you to get settled.
+You can bring your own car seat, which is a huge pain and you'll have to pay as they wait for you to get settled.

 The best option is to book a reservation in advance with a cab company that specializes in offering this service.